LudovicEspeel/course-web-essentials/docs/24_responsive_styling/README.md

 #### Check support for your CSS properties

-Different browsers don't all support the same CSS properties, so what's perfectly usable in one browser may not exist in another.
-For example, the backdrop-filter property is fully supported by Chrome, but is non-existent in Firefox.
+Different browsers don't all support the same CSS properties (especially new ones), so what's perfectly usable in one browser may not exist in another.
+For example, the `backdrop-filter` property was initially only supported by Chrome and Edge and not by Firefox (note: it's now available in recent versions).
 If you rely on it, it will be unexpected behavior for your Firefox users.

-Tools like [Can I Use](https://caniuse.com/) allow you to check CSS properties for their browser support.
+Tools like [Can I Use](https://caniuse.com) allow you to check CSS properties for their browser support.
 This means you won't waste a lot of time designing with a poorly supported property only to have to redevelop it later.

 #### Create responsive websites